IHE/RAD.IMR/input/pagecontent/volume-1.md

 A DiagnosticReport resource may reference a ServiceRequest resource to capture the procedure information.
 A DiagnosticReport resource also references one or more ImagingStudy resources to capture the reviewed studies.

 Although the procedure and imaging study exist in other systems prior to reporting, the corresponding ServiceRequest or ImagingStudy resources may not.
-Therefore a Report Creator may create these dependent resources along with DiagnosticReport during report creation.
+Therefore even though the Report Creator is not the source of truth for the order and imaging studies, the Report Creator may create these dependent resources along with DiagnosticReport during report creation.

+##### Report Content

+At reporting time, the Report Creator captures the findings and measurements reported by the radiologist as narrative text.
+These narrative text are stored in FHIR DiagnosticReport.text.

+The narrative text may include ImagingSelection resources to capture the observation imaging context so that the user can view the corresponding images and measurements at a later time.

+Since a DiagnosticReport resource is the top level resource used to capture a multimedia report, every time a multimedia report is created, a DiagnosticReport resource is created.

 ##### Organizational Context